jdhitsolutions/PSFunctionInfo/README.md

 ### Backup

-Because creating a PSFunctionInfo metadata comment block modifies the file, you might feel safer with a backup. `New-PSFuntionInfo` has a `-BackupParameter` which will create a backup copy of the source file before inserting the metadata comment block.
+Because creating a PSFunctionInfo metadata comment block modifies the file, you might feel safer with a backup. `New-PSFunctionInfo` has a `-BackupParameter` which will create a backup copy of the source file before inserting the metadata comment block.
 The file will be created in the same directory, appending an extension of .bak1.
 If there are previous backups, the number will increment, i.e. .bak2.
-You can manually delete the backup files.
+You have to manually delete the backup files.

 The `-Backup` parameter has no effect if you use `-Clipboard`.